How Do I Find a Job?

 Finding a job can be tricky, especially if it is your first job or you are changing careers.
 There are tremendous resources that can help you succeed.
 Are you searching in all of the conventional places without success and wondering where all the jobs are?
 Job-searching strategies evolve along with technology and trends.
 Learn what you can do to be more successful at finding a job.

 The following are common concerns and suggestions for those in the job-search process:

 Make your job search a full-time effort.
 Looking for a job requires a lot of work.
 Be prepared to set aside time to perform your job search.
 The more time you spend on your job search, the quicker you will find a job.

 Understand where people get jobs.
 Stop spending time looking for jobs in ineffective ways.
 Recognize where the greatest potential for work opportunities lies by reading job search planning: how people find jobs.

 Learn the principles of finding a job.
 Knowing and applying the principles of effectively finding a job can save you a lot of time in your job search.
-Employment Resource Services offers free workshops that can help you learn the basic principles of effective job searching.
+Employment Resource Services and Self-Reliance Centers offer free workshops that can help you learn the basic principles of effective job searching.

 - The Career Workshop helps you prepare for job searching, interviewing, and follow-ups.